-- Online hate content, directed towards or posted by specific members of the community will not be tolerated at Sevenoaks School and will be responded to in line with existing policies, including child protection, anti-bullying and behaviour. - All members of the community will be advised to report online hate in accordance with relevant policies and procedures. - The police will be contacted if a criminal offence is suspected. - If we are unclear on how to respond, or whether a criminal offence has been committed, the DSL will obtain advice through the Local Authority and/or the police.
+- Online hate content, directed towards or posted by specific members of the community will not be tolerated at Sevenoaks School and will be responded to in line with existing policies, including Safeguarding and Behaviour. - All members of the community will be advised to report online hate in accordance with relevant policies and procedures. - The police will be contacted if a criminal offence is suspected. - If we are unclear on how to respond, or whether a criminal offence has been committed, the DSL will obtain advice through the Local Authority and/or the police.